-All of the processions must pass through the Carrera Oficial at their alloted time.
+All of the processions must pass through the Carrera Oficial at their allotted time.
 In Granada this is along Calle Angel Ganivet, The Cathedral and Plaza Pasiegas.
 This means that at the height of Easter week it is practically impossible to move around these areas in the afternoons.
 Thursday and Friday are especially busy days.

-There are gates which the local policia control to let the crowds move up and down these streets between one procession and another.
+There are gates which the local police control to let the crowds move up and down these streets between one procession and another.
 This means that you can get stuck on one street for a while until they allow you to walk on.
 Bear this in mind when moving around the city at Eastertime.
 You will need to do errands in the morning.
 Also some businesses are closed in the afternoons around the city cent during Easter week.

 Typical Easter Food